Denis535/DotNet.Libraries/TreeMachine.Pro/README.md

 # Overview
-The library that allows you to easily implement a tree structure.
+The library that allows you to easily implement a hierarchical object.

 # Reference
 ```